 - Graduate Certificate in Survey Research (15 credits)

-As the only public university in Boston, the cost of graduate study (available soon) is substantially less than that of applied programs offered by neighboring private institutions.
+As the only public university in Boston, the cost of graduate study is substantially less than that of applied programs offered by neighboring private institutions.
 The MA Program offers a limited number of assistantships that provide a full tuition waiver as well as a partial fee waiver, including partial waiver of the health insurance fees.